jchitpin/thinkdeck/README.md

 ## Top chassis

+### Heat-setting the thereaded brass inserts

+1. Insert the 4 threaded inserts that fasten the top chassis screen cover using a hot soldering iron.
+Take care not to melt the chassis walls!

+### Mounting cable connectors

+1. Install the microB charging cable into its cutout with the two included screws.
+2. Install the USB splitter cable and HDMI cable into their respective panel cutouts.
+4. Friction mount the 3D printed USB and HDMI holders to prevent the cable connectors from moving.

 ### Assembling the Raspberry Pi and HyperPixel

 1. Solder the 2x20 break-away header to the Raspberry Pi (unless you bought the presoldered version like I did).